giorgi-lobjanidze/mziuri-final-project/README.md

 ## 📱 Responsive Design

-Designed to work seamlessly on:
+Designed to work seamlessly on both Desktop and Mobile

-- Desktop
-- Tablet
-- Mobile

----

 ## 🗄️ Database